 In order to attempt to reverse this worrying trend, in 2010 IAR devised a plan to construct an orangutan rehabilitation centre in Ketapang, in the middle of the Borneo jungle.
 This centre was to exist for the purpose of housing, rehabilitating and hopefully releasing injured and abandoned orangutans back into the wild.
 Construction began in August 2011.
 In 2010, IAR finalized plans to construct an orangutan sanctuary in Ketapang, Indonesia.
 The staff at this centre strive to house, rehabilitate and release orphaned or injured orangutans back into the wild.
 In August 2011, construction began on Phase 1, thanks to a £400,000 investment and the help of many volunteers.
 Phase 1 was completed in early 2013, and the first baby orangutans were moved into the centre in January.
 In 2014, the team at IAR, alongside volunteers, built an island adjacent to the centre, and this is where some of the more boisterous juveniles go from forest school to the next stage of their rehabilitation.

-This truly is an incredibly rewarding orangutan program to be involved in, and as a volunteer you will leave feeling that you have actively contributed to the ongoing work of a remarkable conservation program.
+This truly is an incredibly rewarding orangutan project to be involved in, and as a volunteer you will leave feeling that you have actively contributed to the ongoing work of a remarkable conservation project.

 Prior to Arrival

 In order to join this project you will need a tourist visa.
 You will be able to get one of these on arrival into the country of Indonesia, but please note that you will have to pay for this there and then when you arrive at the airport.
 The cost is currently $25 for a 30-day visa.

 You will need to arrive at Ketapang Airport on the start date of your project between 7am and 5pm, where you will be met by a project representative in the arrivals hall and transferred by road to the volunteer house.
 Ketapang Airport can be reached via Jakarta and is serviced by Garuda Airlines.